 - Comply with any condition imposed by the courts, such as paying restitution, doing therapy, submitting to drug tests.

-In San Diego, Orange County, and LA, probation conditions are often demanding and many end up violating them.
+In San Diego County, probation conditions are often demanding and many end up violating them.
 When the probation officer or any other Police officer suspects that the person has committed a new crime, has not submitted to a drug test or has failed to appear in court, they can make an arrest.
 Also, the judge can issue an arrest warrant.

 Whenever warrants pose a problem, King Triton's Warrant resolution department can help.
 We can clear bench warrants and deal with any existing arrest warrant.